Overdentures vs. Implants: Which Is Better?

 Helping promote a healthy beautiful smile

-At New Leaf Rohnert Park, our team of dental professionals understand how missing teeth can affect a person’s self-confidence and self-esteem.
+At New Leaf Rohnert Park, our team of dental professionals understands how missing teeth can affect a person’s self-confidence and self-esteem.
 We don’t want anyone to have to hide their smile and our team will work with you to develop a custom tooth replacement plan designed just for you.
 Whether this includes dental implants or overdentures, our goal is to help restore a healthy, beautiful smile and get you back out enjoying life.

 To learn more about your dental replacement options, request an appointment today or call us at (707) 586-1549.